 Thanks for coming over from Twitter to check out my website.
 This page was made just for you!
 I figured you might want to know a bit more about who I am and what I do.

-Twelve years ago I followed the love of my life to Seoul, South Korea to teach English.
+Thirteen years ago I followed the love of my life to Seoul, South Korea to teach English.
 We were both licensed teachers, and after doing our homework, decided Seoul would be the best place for two teachers to find jobs overseas.
 We were right!

 My Website: For Both Teachers and Students